BMDS-ETH/SCIRecoveryPredictionPublic/README.md

 Based on this estimation it is possible to bootstrap the relevant motor scores used for matching.
 The final result will be saved as median values and 95\% percentiles (upper and lower bounds), if seleced.

-## Matching options
+## Matching options:
-Patients can be matched using the getDigitalTwins.py script based on different choices:
+Patients can be matched using the getDigitalTwins.py script based on different choices.
+Each matching comprises three steps: 1) Optional reference pool subgrouping, 2) Motor score matching by one of 4 types, 3) Agglomeration of the (multiple) identified twins to arrive at the final prediciton.

-1) Matching based on k nearest neighbours (based on sensory and/or motor scores)
+Step 1:
-2) Matching based on patient subgrouping (by AISA grade, NLI (exact, coarse), LEMS, meanMS below NLI, age, cause of injury)
+Matching based on patient subgrouping (by AISA grade, NLI, age & sex, cause of injury) - by choosing one or multipe of these subgrouping options the reference pool is resitricted to patients meeting these criteria with respect to the patient oof interest.

+Step 2:
+Neurological motor function can be matched using one of four different methods:
+1) Matching based on LEMS (lower extremity motor score) within a given score window (e.g. +/- 5 points)
+2) Matching based on the mean motor score below the NLI (meanMS) within a given score window (e.g. +/- 0.5 points)
-3) Matching based on a combination of 1) and 2)
+3) Matching based on the RMSE in the acute phase between the patient of interest and all possible reference patients within a given score (e.g. +/- 0.5 points)

-Depending on the choice of matching algorithm, if possible, one or multipe matched patients will be identified.
-The final recovery prediction can be based on either the mean or median of the matched patient trajectories.
-Motor score assessment uncertainty can be adressed via bootstrapping.
+4) Matching based on k nearest neighbours (based on motor scores only (type 4A), or motor and sensory scores (type 4B)

+Step 3:
+Twins can be agglomerated by either mean or median calculation accross all motor score sequences of the identified twins.

+Motor score assessment uncertainty can be adressed via bootstrapping (optional).

 ## Evaluation of matching performance
 The matching can be evaluated at the individual patient or patient population level using three metrics (evalDigitalTwins.py):
 1) LEMS deviation: The difference of the lower extremity motor score (i.e. the sum over all motor scores of the lower extremities) between predicted and true recovery
 2) RMSE below the NLI: The root mean squared error of all motor scores below the NLI between predicted and true recovery
-3) Mean Linearized Score below the NLI: A linearized score, accounting for the nonlinearity of the motor score scale, averaged over all myotomes below the NLI.
-The difference between true and prediced recovery scores is given.
-All evaluation scores are presented in the form of histograms over all patients matched by all evaluated models.
-Median values and 95\% confidence bounds are reported in figure legends.
-Histograms are currently plotted separately for each score, AISA grade and type of plegia (para/tetra).
-Summary histograms are also plotted for each matching model if the option "plotSummary = True" in line 145 of getDigitalTwins.py.
+3) Functional scores: AIS grade conversion, walking and self-care ability

-In addition to summary metrics it is also possible to visualize individual patient motor scores in the actute and recovery phase (use option "plotIndPats = True" in line 146 of getDigitalTwins.py).
+In addition to summary metrics it is also possible to visualize individual patient motor scores in the actute and recovery phase.

 ## Installation
-Please install the required packages by following the instructions for [installation of the scanpy package] (https://scanpy.readthedocs.io/en/stable/) - this fulfills all requirements.
+Please install the required packages by following the instructions for [installation of the scanpy package] (https://scanpy.readthedocs.io/en/stable/).
+Addionally we require the tqdm, pandas, pickle, numpy and matplotlib libraries.